pgraham/react-babel-rollup-koa-seed/README.md

  5. `$ git commit -m "Initial commit"`
  6. `$ npm start`

+At this point you might also want to remove _package-lock.json_ from .gitignore.
+This is necessary if you want to use the `npm run stage` and `npm run release` commands.

 ## Features

  - Single command development with `npm start`.
 Starts watches for local API